 These two bosom buddies, who once weighed one pound each, are now boisterous preschool graduates and close friends.
 They spent the first few months of their lives separated by isolettes, but connected through the budding friendship of their mothers.
 Nearly five years later, a lifelong bond has nurtured and grown, all thanks to a NICU pumping room and a simple donation of breast milk.”

 This story was written by Stacey Skrysak, an award winning television journalist based in Illinois.
 You can follow her on Facebook.
-Submit your own story here, and subscribe to our best stories in our free newsletter here.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more about Stacey’s triplets: